 Green Tea Berry Mint Julep from The Berry Basket

-I really love Green Tea.
-In fact, besides water, its usually all I drink.
+We really love Green Tea.
+In fact, besides water, its usually all we drink.
 Its refreshing, light and the fact that its supposed to be good for you is extra incentive.
 So we just had to try this frozen concoction.
 With fresh blueberries and mint leaves, this drink is as pretty as it tastes.
-I shared this with G so we got the non-alcoholic version.
-But there is an alcoholic version as well if you want to add an extra kick.

 Basically words can’t describe my love for this cake.
 Quite possibly one of the best chocolate cakes I’ve ever had, it was one of our favorite desserts at the entire festival.
 Covered with caramel and pecans, this is phenomenal and that’s really the only reason you need to try it!

 Crabless Cake from Urban Farm Eats

 I have to admit, I was a bit skeptical about this one.
 Made out of Tofu, I only tried this because I saw a glowing recommendation on Instagram.
 I don’t really eat Tofu and I’ve never really found a dish that does it well.
 Until I tried this from Urban Farm Eats.
 The combination of the Vegetable Slaw, Lemon Vinaigrette and Old Bay Remoulade really brings the whole dish up a notch.
 G and I both loved this and are really glad we gave this a try.
 Thank you Instagram friends!

 Warm Wild Berry Buckle from The Berry Basket

 Ok guys, this is something you must get!
 I know the picture is not that beautiful but that is because the cake is so warm that its melting the gelato.
 Such good flavor combinations, with the cake being a little tart and the gelato sweet.
 And the little oatmeal crumbly adds a delicious little crunch.
 Perfection.